Investigation of Parameter Uncertainty in Clustering Using a Gaussian Mixture Model Via Jackknife, Bootstrap and Weighted Likelihood Bootstrap: Results

 The simulation settings described in Section $\ref{sec:simdata}$ serve as a means of assessing the accuracy of the sampling-based approaches to parameter variance estimation, in different clustering scenarios.

-\subsubsection{Simulation setting one: $G = 2$.}
+\subsubsection{Simulation Setting One: $G = 2$.}

-For the first simulation setting, where two clusters are present, Table $\ref{tab:sim case one tau results}$ presents the cluster probability estimates and associated standard errors, based on a single simulated data set under each of the models M1, M2, M3 and M4 with $n = 150$, for the JK, BS and WLBS methods.
+For the first simulation setting, where two clusters are present, Table $\ref{tab:sim case one tau results}$ presents the cluster probability estimates and associated standard errors, based on a single simulated data set under each of the models M1, M2, M3 and M4 with $n = 150$, for the JK, BS, PB and WLBS methods.
+These cluster probability estimates are the mean values of $\tau$ for each group across all resampled versions of the data constructed, for each of the four resampling methods considered.
 It is clear that, for models M1, M3 and M4, all methods produce cluster probability estimates that are very close to the true values and that the standard errors are relatively small.
-Performance is mixed however for the more challenging model M2, in which a small cluster is present and the clusters overlap.
-Both the JK and WLBS approaches over-estimate the size of the smaller cluster in this case, and the standard errors are larger than in model M1, which also has a small cluster present.
-Under the BS, parameter estimation in the M2 setting was not feasible, attributable to the inability to fit the optimal model $\tilde{M}$ to the simulated data set.
-Also notable is that, when moving from M3 to M4, while parameter estimates appear unchanged, the standard errors increase due to the increased cluster overlap, and the resulting poor clustering performance (in terms of misclassification rate).
+Results are poor however for the more challenging model M2, in which a small cluster is present and the clusters overlap.
+All approaches over-estimate the number of observations belonging to the smaller cluster in this case, and the standard errors are larger than in model M1, which also has a small cluster present.
+Also notable is that, when moving from M3 to M4, while parameter estimates appear unchanged, the standard errors increase due to the increased cluster overlap and the resulting poor clustering performance (in terms of misclassification rate).
 Similar observations arose when examining the cluster mean and covariance estimates and standard errors for the four models.